devdeliw/website/content/qiskit/04_Quantum_Teleportation.md

 By this point, you should have a good understanding of Qiskit as a language.
 We know how to define any `n`-qubit state and build a circuit to operate on it.

-The lessons will now start to contain *more information* outside of purely code cells.
+The chapters will now start to contain *more information* outside of purely code cells.
 We are moving directly into quantum computing theory.

 ---